cosminadrianpopescu/azul/api.md

 Triggered every time the tab titles are updated.

-#### AzulStarted
+#### VesperStarted

-Triggered only once, after azul loaded and it's ready to process input.
+Triggered only once, after vesper loaded and it's ready to process input.

 #### ActionRan